 Do existing COVID-19 vaccines protect against the variants?

-Your annual flu shot is a good example of how vaccines protect against multiple strains.
+The annual flu shot is a good example of how vaccines protect against multiple strains.
 The flu virus indeed mutates much more frequently than the coronavirus, leading scientists to redesign the flu vaccine each year based on what research determines will be the most common strain.5 But even if the exact flu strain isn’t targeted by the season’s shot, it can effectively reduce the number of hospitalizations and deaths due to the flu.5

 Are COVID-19 vaccine boosters needed to protect against the variants?